June 26. Kazinform's timeline of major events

 EVENTS

-1992 - The Republic of Kazakhstan joins the International Monetary Fund, the International Bank for Reconstruction and Development, the International Finance Corporation, the International Development Association, the Multilateral Investment Guarantee Agency, and the International Centre for Settlement of Investment Disputes.
+1992 - Kazakhstan joins the International Monetary Fund, World Bank for Reconstruction and Development, International Financial Corporation, International Association of Development, Multilateral Investment Guarantee Agency, and International Center for the Settlement of Investment Disputes.

-1996 - The Kazakh News Service of the Iranian Radio officially begins operating in Tehran.
+1996 - The Kazakh edition of Iranian radio is officially launched in Teheran.

-2011 - The capital of Kazakhstan hosts the opening of the Avenue of Journalists built in the park near the Palace of Peace and Reconciliation at the intersection of Nazhimedinov and Syganak streets.
+2011 - The Alley of Journalists in the Park near the Palace of Peace and Accord is opened in Astana.

-2013 - Euronews dedicates one of its Le Mag episodes to the Astana Opera Theater, comparing it with the world's best theaters such as La Scala, the Real Teatro di San Carlo, and the Bolshoi Theater.

-2013 - Over 500 delegates from 44 countries gather at the First Forum of Turkic Diaspora Organizations hosted in Baku, Azerbaijan.

-2015 - American actor Steven Seagal launches the 1st International Martial Arts Festival in the run-up to the celebrations of the Capital Day in the Kazakh capital.
+2015 - Actor Steven Seagal launches the 1st International Festival of Martial Arts dated to the Day of the City in the Kazakh capital.

-2017 - The Embassy of the Republic of Kazakhstan in the Republic of Korea receives an award for the active involvement in preserving peace on Earth.
+2017 - Kazakh athletes with donor transplants take part in the opening of the 21st World Transplant Games in Malaga, Spain.

 2018 - The Qazaq Cybersport Federation is accredited in Kazakhstan.